-Another year is coming to a close!
-The following are the most popular posts of 2019 at the Enclaria blog.
+The year is finally coming to a close!
+The following are the five most popular posts of 2020 at the Enclaria blog.
+Only two of them are pandemic-related.
 Which were your favorites, and what did you miss?

 Thank you for reading and sharing!
 What topics would you like to see covered next year?
 Please reply in the comments.